 - Free/Libre and Open Source Software (FLOSS) selection and installation as opposed to proprietary, closed–source, freedom–limiting software.

-In addition to educating people through those services EcoC²S also provides other information to assist people in making informed decisions through
+In addition to educating people through the services and products, EcoC²S also provides information to assist people in making informed decisions through

-EcoC²S is headed by its Principal, Irucka Embry, Engineer–in–Training (E.I.T.) in Nashville, Tennessee.
+EcoC²S is headed by its Principal, Irucka Embry, Engineer–in–Training (E.I.T.).

 Irucka Embry created and is maintaining this Web site using Free (Libre) and Open Source Software (FLOSS) on a distribution of the GNU / Linux Operating System (OS) with the KDE Free (Libre) Desktop.
 This Web site uses Unicode encoded Free Software Fonts.

 “When you turn on your computer, you're making a political statement.”